-Real Estate Reports provide basic information on properties including residential real estate, commercial real estate, institutional, community buildings, land and much more.
+Real Estate Reports provide basic information on properties including residential real estate, commercial real estate, institutional, community buildings, land, and much more.

 Private investigators are often called upon to conduct research related to real estate including residential properties, small businesses, commercial real estate, community buildings, and other structures.
 In many cases, Private investigators may be hired to find the information, such as part of a surveillance project, or they may need to gather the information for their own purposes.
 In such situations, detectives rely on a variety of information sources such as:

-- Public records available at the county courthouse that will show property details, ownership information, and other data
+- Public records available at the county courthouse will show property details, ownership information, and other data

 - Public records search available through the companies listed above (or others)

 - Additionally, search engines such as Google, Yahoo, and Bing can provide quick access to publicly available information, photos, videos, and more.